laravel/docs/vite.md

 });
 ```

+If you are using Vite's code splitting feature with Inertia, we recommend configuring [asset prefetching](http://laravel.com.test/docs/11.x/vite#asset-prefetching).

 > [!NOTE]
 > Laravel's [starter kits](/docs/{{version}}/starter-kits) already include the proper Laravel, Inertia, and Vite configuration.
 Check out [Laravel Breeze](/docs/{{version}}/starter-kits#breeze-and-inertia) for the fastest way to get started with Laravel, Inertia, and Vite.